kanaure/power_method/README.md

-# power_method
+# Power Method
-Group project for the "Numerical Methods in Calculus and Linear Algebra" on the topic of Power Method
+This group project, completed for the course Numerical Methods in Calculus and Linear Algebra, explores the Power Method in detail.
+It covers the theoretical foundations of the algorithm, provides a Python implementation, and demonstrates how the method is used in real-world systems such as PageRank.